mitesh1612/blog/src/data/blog/observability-01-logs.md

 ```

 :::info[Tip]
 ASP.NET Core already logs request start and completion if you enable the right log levels.
 Before adding your own, check if the framework is already doing it for you.
-Serilog's `UseSerilogRequestLogging()` middleware gives you a single structured log entry per request with timing, status code, and path — often that is all you need.
+Serilog's `UseSerilogRequestLogging()` middleware gives you a single structured log entry per request with timing, status code, & path and often that is all you need.
 :::

 ### State transitions